ARMmbed/mbed-os/docs/design-documents/README.md

 ## Design documents location and organization
 * It's suggested to write one design document per change, which could be a new feature, defect fixes, tools changes etc. Do not try to address multiple changes in the same document.
+* It's up to the judgement of developer to decide whether a change warrant a design document to go with it.
+For example, minor changes/small localized defect fixes may not need a design document.
 * The design document will follow the format represented in [Design Document Template](https://github.com/ARMmbed/mbed-os/blob/master/docs/design-documents/design_template.md)

 * For each design submission, create a folder under *https://github.com/ARMmbed/mbed-os/docs/design-documents/{AREA OR COMPONENT}*.
 The area/component would be Drivers, Platform, Connectivity, Security, Peripherals etc.